nicolasdespres/respect-rails/README.md

 1. A bug that I can reproduce on my machine is a half-fixed bug.
 So please, include as much information as you can.
    The best would be to include a failing test or a small ruby script reproducing the bug.
-If you can't be sure to mention the version of Ruby you have used, th full backtrace of the exception if you add one, etc...
+If you can't be sure to mention the version of Ruby you have used, the full back-trace of the exception if you had one, etc...
 1. A documented and tested feature is a half-implemented features.
 Sometimes English and natural languages in general failed to describe your thought precisely.
 A failing test will mean exactly what you want.
 1. Do not post question in the issue trackers.
 Use the [Respect discussion group](FIXME) instead.